Best Books For Learning Book Marketing

 Self-Reflective Growth books are the books I believe will help you look deep inside and figure out what might be holding you back.
 Whether that’s fear, self-doubt, imposter syndrome, or something else.
 Once you discover what’s getting in your way, you can do something about it.

 The books below are ones I found that pose the right question to get your reflective juices going and help you get to that next step as an artist and a writer.
+If you need books to help you have a better relationship with money in general, check out this list of money books.

 Have you ever doubted yourself and your writing?
 Thought sure, other people were successful, but you might not be capable of it?
 I have…many times.
 However, thanks to Jeff Goins, this book will help you see the value of your art, which builds more confidence in your product–which ALWAYS leads to better book marketing.
 This is a must read for any artist out there.